Bridge of Grand Arvou

-The Bridge of Gran Arvou (Italian: Ponte acquedotto di Grand Arvou, French: Pont aqueduc du Grand Arvou) is an aqueduct-bridge in the frazione Porossan of Aosta, north-western Italy.
+The Bridge of Grand Arvou (Italian: Ponte acquedotto di Grand Arvou, French: Pont aqueduc du Grand Arvou) is an aqueduct-bridge in the frazione Porossan of Aosta, north-western Italy.
 It span the Rû Prévôt irrigation canal, and includes a large corridor covered by flagstones.
 Another aqueduct-bridge, the Petit Arvou, is located a few meters downstream.

 History

 In the late 13th-early 14th century, there was a series of programs aiming to improve the irrigation level in Aosta Valley, due to increased demand of animal husbandry.
 One of these was the construction of a canal, the Rû Prévôt, by will of Henry of Quart, provost (hence the name) of the Aosta Cathedral.
 This included also the pair of bridge-aqueducts which are now visible.

 The income of the canal exploitation was later acquired by the Dukes (later Kings) of Savoy.

 In the 20th century, the canal was mostly (11,9 km out of 12) channeled into pipes.